hyy1999-08/c-plus_learn/README.md

 5.similar to 4, but output a file to show the results.
 6.a simple attempt to find the family members using map and vector.
 7.input an int array, and output its odd numbers and even ones separately.

+for section 4

+userprofile:attempt to use class to create a game.
+Guess a number.